 Although wealthy fossil collectors often had fossils named after them, no British fossil was named for Anning until 1878: a coral named Tricycloseris anningi.
 In 1995, Hugh Torrens and Michael Taylor reported that Anning was yet to be commemorated in the name of a British fossil reptile.

-Although Anning is often credited with finding the world's first ichthyosaur, other specimens had already been found.
+Anning is often credited with finding the world's first ichthyosaur, but other specimens had already been found.
 Moreover, it was actually her brother who found it, though she reputedly carried out the excavation herself at the tender age of 12.
 Anning's ichthyosaur was the first to attract the attention of London's gentlemen geologists.
 Henry Hoste Henley learned about her find from local reports, bought it for a handsome sum, and gave it to another gentleman geologist for his own natural history museum.
 Within a few years, the British Museum bought it.

 The fossil find became the basis for six papers — all of them stuffy and erroneous — by Everard Home.
 More skilled anatomists started calling the fossil Ichthyosaurus around 1820.
 About that time, Anning found the world's first nearly complete plesiosaur, described by Conybeare and De la Beche.
 With its little skull on the end of a long neck, the plesiosaur was considerably weirder than the ichthyosaur, which at least looked crocodilian.